The original recipe is from the Joy of Cooking, and the

 Number of Servings:

-3 tablespoons of canola oil to coat the pan
+canola oil to coat the pan or a fat of choice

-1 can plus of unsalted whole tomatoes add more if needed
+1 can of unsalted whole tomatoes add more if needed

 Heat a large skillet over medium-high heat; add the oil, add